-Last week I updated my first post about my favorite science fiction comics, but yes, here’s a fresh post on the same topic, because there are just that many good science fiction comics out there.
-Here’s another recommendation roundup for you to peruse.
+Last week I updated my first post about my favorite science fiction comics, but yes, here’s a fresh post with even more recommendations, because there are just that many good science fiction comics out there!

 Before we jump in:

 - All comics listed here can be bought as graphic novels/collections, not only as single issues.
 Your library may own many of these!

 - Need more recs?
 All my comics recommendations are here.

 - If you find this post helpful, please SHARE it!

 - Any questions, corrections, recommendations?
 Let me know via the comments or my contact form.